Are Older Women Restricted to Teaching (‘Only’?) Young Women? A Close Look at Titus 2:3-5

 Now let’s look at the heart of the issue: women teachers and their audience.
 As usual, I like to number my points for clarity and conciseness.

 (1).
 Titus 2:3-5 does not say that the elderly women may teach only young women.
 To be even more technical, the compound noun (kalodidaskalos) says that an elderly woman must be a teacher of good or virtue, indicating she was a teacher (didaskalos means “teacher”).
 The lexicon Liddell and Scott correctly says the compound noun means “a teacher of virtue.”
 So she had the role or gift of teacher.
-In her teacher role, she admonished young women because they occupied mainly the domestic sphere two thousand years ago, so Paul’s counsel to Titus assumes this.
-The advice is general, not rigidly restrictive.
-If it were rigidly restrictive, he would have written “only.”
+I believe this compound noun was a title because women actually did teaching as a ministry in the assembly, while the other words in the list are about her being or having the right attitude or demeanor and content of her instruction.

 Let the message of Christ dwell among you richly as you teach and admonish one another with all wisdom through psalms, hymns, and songs from the Spirit, singing to God with gratitude in your hearts.
 (Col. 3:16, NIV, emphasis added).